Elliott Smith: 2001–2002: Addiction and scrapped recordings

 On November 25, 2002, Smith was involved in a brawl with the Los Angeles Police Department at a concert where The Flaming Lips and Beck were performing.
-Smith later said he was defending a man he thought the police were harassing.
 The officers allegedly beat and arrested him and girlfriend Jennifer Chiba.
 The two spent the night in jail.
 Smith's back was injured in the incident, causing him to cancel a number of shows.
 Wayne Coyne, lead singer of The Flaming Lips and a friend of Smith's, stated concern over Smith's appearance and actions, saying that he "saw a guy who had lost control of himself.
 He was needy, he was grumpy, he was everything you wouldn't want in a person.
 It's not like when you think of Keith Richards being pleasantly blissed out in the corner."

 2003: Reemergence and From a Basement on the Hill

-Smith had attempted to go to rehab several times, but found that he was unable to relate to the popular treatments for people with substance use disorder that used a twelve-step program basis for treatment.
-"I couldn't do the first step […] I couldn't say what you were supposed to say and mean it."
+Smith had attempted to go to rehab several times, but found that he was unable to relate to the popular treatments for people with substance use disorder who used a twelve-step program basis for treatment.
+"I couldn't do the first step ...
+I couldn't say what you were supposed to say and mean it."
 In 2002, Smith went to the Neurotransmitter Restoration Center in Beverly Hills to start a course of treatment for substance use disorder.
-In one of his final interviews, he spoke about the center, "What they do is an IV treatment where they put a needle in your arm, and you're on a drip bag, but the only thing that's in the drip bag is amino acids and saline solution.
+In one of his final interviews, he spoke about the center: "What they do is an IV treatment where they put a needle in your arm, and you're on a drip bag, but the only thing that's in the drip bag is amino acids and saline solution.
 I was coming off of a lot of psych meds and other things.
 I was even on an antipsychotic, although I'm not psychotic."

 Two sold-out solo acoustic concerts at Hollywood's Henry Fonda Theater, on January 31 and February 1, 2003, saw Smith attempting to reestablish his credibility as a live performer.
-Before the show, Smith scrawled "Kali – The Destroyer" (the Hindu goddess associated with time and change) in large block letters with permanent ink on his left arm, which was visible to the crowd during the performance.
+Before the show, Smith scrawled "Kali – the Destroyer" (the Hindu goddess associated with time and change) in large block letters with permanent ink on his left arm, which was visible to the crowd during the performance.
 On several songs, he was backed by a stripped-down drum kit played by Robin Peringer (of the band 764-HERO), and members of opening band Rilo Kiley contributed backing vocals to one song.
-Near the end of the first show, the musician responded for several minutes after a heckler yelled "Get a backbone."
-Smith played two more Los Angeles concerts during 2003, including The Derby in May and the L.A.
-Weekly Music Awards in June.
+Near the end of the first show, the musician responded for several minutes after a heckler yelled "Get a backbone".
+Smith played two more Los Angeles concerts that year: The Derby in May 2003, and the L.A.
+Weekly Music Awards in June 2003.